Gladozzz/HimiChat/README.md

 # Himichat

-This is my demo app for represent my current skills
+This is my demo app for representation my current skills.

 ## Installation